SUPPORT WORKSHOP

 For her kids, it was magic.
 For her, it was a turning point.
 She was…

-Finding our way to empowerment At the Heart of It • Grief can…
+At the Heart of It • Grief can feel like a bottomless pit that's impossible…

-Finding the courage to connect From therapeutic art workshops with cancer patients to podcast interviews with athletic coaches,…
+From therapeutic art workshops with cancer patients to podcast interviews with athletic coaches, I’ve seen how different the effects…

 Whose grief is worse: the doctor who loses her patient, or the family who loses…